-I started my project to listen to all of Dolly’s albums in 2018 and I admit it took me much longer to finish this than I had anticipated.
+I started my project to listen to all of Dolly’s albums in 2018 and I admit it took me much longer to finish this than I had anticipated (see the full list of reviews here).
 When you grow up with an artist and listen along to them, it’s much easier to connect and put their work in context than trying to listen to everything all at once.
 Many of Dolly’s albums are tied to particular eras in time and music history, which were pretty alien and musically discombobulating to return to.

 What I did learn about her music and her life might already be obvious to others, but I thought I would share some of my conclusions here about what Dolly’s music can teach us about how to live a good life.